Are black-coloured diamonds real?

 Natural black diamonds are Carbonado, a raw form of polycrystalline diamond made up of diamond, graphite, and amorphous carbon.
 All natural diamonds formed between 1 to 3.5 billion years ago in the Earth’s Mantle 250 km below the surface.

-Natural colored diamonds are more porous than white colorless diamonds.
+Natural-coloured diamonds are more porous than white, colourless diamonds.
 As a result, it can be more difficult for diamond cutters to achieve good polish.
-Think of a natural black coloured diamond as diamonds with an incredible amount of inclusions stopping light from passing into the diamond.
-Tiny mineral inclusions including graphite, pyrite or Haematite spread throughout the stone give the material its black colour.
+Think of a natural black coloured diamond as a diamond with an incredible amount of inclusions stopping light from passing into the diamond.
+Tiny mineral inclusions, including graphite, pyrite or Haematite, spread throughout the stone give the material its black colour.

 Treated Black Diamonds

-Treated diamonds start as natural low clarity diamonds.
-White diamonds of very low clarity go through a treatment process to change the stone colour.
-Technicians color black diamonds using specific treatments to change the way light reflects from the stone.
+Treated diamonds start as natural, low-clarity diamonds.
+White diamonds of very low clarity undergo a treatment process to change the stone’s colour.
+Technicians colour black diamonds using specific treatments to change the way light reflects from the stone.

-Many treated examples start as grey, heavily included or fractured diamonds and get their color through a process of high-temperature/low-pressure treatments.
+Many treated examples start as grey, heavily included or fractured diamonds and get their colour through a process of high-temperature/low-pressure treatments.
 This process darkens the fractures, making them black.

 The treatment of some stones can also produce a green so dark the stone appears to the naked eye as black.
 Not every diamond dealer stocks coloured diamonds.
 On the contrary, most diamond dealers work mainly with white diamonds.